How to Swim with the Original Swimming Pigs of the Exumas

 It took hours of research and planning to get there.
 Some sites were outdated and slow.
 Many blogs gave conflicting information.
 The trip had so many moving parts from the flights to the lodging to finding the pigs themselves.
 It was complicated, but now I know how to make it happen.
 I've perfected and simplified the process so you can start planning your trip to see the famous swimming pigs of the Exumas.

-A few things you should know before visiting the Exumas and the swimming pigs...
+There are a few things you should know before visiting the Exumas and the swimming pigs.

 This is a true adventurers' getaway.
 This vacation, as I've planned it below, is not a trip for those who prefer an Americanized experience.
 This vacation is not for someone who needs a tour guide, a schedule, or concierge to make your plans for you once you arrive.